 Books & Textbooks

-The Fetal Heart Rate Monitoring: Pathophysiology and Practice Textbook 2nd Edition is updated to include the most current information on maternal and fetal physiology using NICHD nomenclature in the interpretation of fetal assessment and electronic fetal monitoring (EFM).
-Our textbook includes full color, American-scale fetal heart rate tracings to facilitate interpretation.
+The Fetal Heart Rate Monitoring: Pathophysiology and Practice Textbook 3rd Edition is updated to include the most current information on maternal and fetal physiology using NICHD nomenclature in the interpretation of fetal assessment and electronic fetal monitoring (EFM).
+Our textbook features American-scale fetal heart rate tracings.
 Our textbook includes 15 chapters, and incorporates chapter review questions, clinical case studies, and fetal heart rate monitoring tracing examples to test and reinforce knowledge.
-Two chapters are devoted to basic and advanced electronic fetal monitoring (EFM) interpretation.
+Two chapters are brand new and devoted to basic and advanced electronic fetal monitoring (EFM) interpretation.
 One chapter is devoted to Patient Safety and Team Communication.
-Our 2nd Edition Textbook is now SOLD OUT!
-Check back for the release of our 3rd Edition.

-We offer an online Post Test for our Fetal Heart Rate Monitoring: Pathophysiology and Practice Textbook, eligible for 28.0 CNE Contact Hours, including 25.95 EFM Contact Hours.
-The Post Test is available for purchase with access for one-year for one person and includes access to our electronic textbook.
+We offer an online Post Test for our Fetal Heart Rate Monitoring: Pathophysiology and Practice Textbook, eligible for 28.0 CNE Contact Hours, including 25.95 EFM Hours.
+Our Post Test includes access for the calendar year for one person and includes access to applicable textbook chapters electronically.

 The Little Book of Menopause - Expanded Edition